-MCR8006 (attendance-based) or MCR8013 (e-learning): Designing a Research Proposal (compulsory).
+MCR8006 (attendance-based) or MCR8013 (e-learning) or MCR8005 (full time mode): Designing a Research Proposal (compulsory).
 Students practise formulating a research proposal and obtaining the necessary approvals for the execution of an ethically and scientifically robust project within the scope of a Masters degree.
 A number of different application forms and information sheets will be prepared.
 The students also give a presentation, defending a proposal at a project review panel.
 This is undertaken by conference call for the e-learning module.
 These assessments will address intellectual outcomes B2, B4, B6 and B7.